AbishaiTom/TopG/README.md

 # A tutorial on repository
-Creat a repository by clicking on to new file menu
+Creat a repository by clicking on to new file menu!!